 A short taxi ride brings you to a series of 1920s villas hosting Darat Al Funun (House of Arts), one of the city’s most beloved art spaces which also boosts a serene café (Khammash also designed these new gallery spaces).

 Keep your eyes open for colorful murals throughout the city.
 Many are compliments of arts trailblazer, the annual Baladk Street Art Festival.

 Surprises come in small, sweet packages

 Jordanians are legendary for having a raging sweet tooth and one of the tastiest treats combines savory, sweet, crunchy and gooey into one delicious bite.
 Head to Habibah Sweet Shop, an institution since 1951, to sample kanafeh, a cheese pastry covered in pistachios and syrup.
 The sign is in Arabic only, so look for the shop’s blue and white logo.

 A hot, dry afternoon calls for scoops of pistachio ice cream and local chain Gerard’s is happy to oblige.
 There’s a popular location on Rainbow Street as well as by the Royal Automobile Museum, where you can combine this sweet indulgence with a viewing of rides fit for kings and queens.

 Though, we weren’t expecting to find local craft brews in Amman, after hot, steamy days, this particular surprise was welcome!
 Grab an Uber or Careem (now owned by Uber), to the city’s outskirts for a tour and tasting at the country’s first micro-brewery, Carakale.

 Ready to experience the wonders of Amman and the rest of Jordan for yourself?
 Check out Intrepid’s small group adventures there.

 (All images courtesy of writer Jess Simpson.
-All images taken on Intrepid’s Trek Jordan trip.)
+All images taken on Intrepid’s Hiking in Jordan: Petra and Wadi Rum trip.)